olifre/lifelines/_posts/2021-01-07-Perfectionists-Crushing.md

 ---

-When the mind grows empty and receptive, tranquility and creative dreams rush in — unless the perfectionist's hunger is craving for a different meal, deprived of that healthiness.
+When the mind grows empty and receptive, tranquility and creative dreams rush in — unless the perfectionist's hunger is craving for a different meal, deprived of all healthiness.
 Silently, doubts of work, goals, known imperfections creep in, and all raise their shrieking voices.
 A crowd of thousand armed people romp about the brain, heat it up, emanate unrest, shut out any silence or tranquility.